Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/overview/overview.md

 ### Behaviors and Events

-Every `content` and `container` object can reference a `behavior` object—an object containing the functions that respond to its events.
+Every `content` and `container` object can reference a `behavior` object--an object containing the functions that respond to its events.

 When a `content` or `container` object receives an event, it checks whether its `behavior` object has the corresponding function to respond to that event, either directly or indirectly in its prototype chain.
 If it does, the `content` or `container` object calls the function, passing itself as the first parameter.
 If it does not, nothing happens.